Our 5-Part Cape Town Upside Down Series continues with Our Favorite Cape Town Restaurants for 25 Unique Occasions.

-The best thing about Cape Town is the crazy variety.
+The best thing about Cape Town is its crazy variety.

 Variety of everything: plants, cultures, scenery, clouds, activities… you name it and Cape Town’s got so many different options that you can’t possibly get bored here if you’re adventurous.